ktorio/ktor-io/design/SOURCE&DESTINATION.md

 }
 ```

-If the `Source` is cancelled with an exception, it will be stored to the `closeCause` property.
+If the `Source` is cancelled with an exception, it will be stored to the `cancelCause` property.

 ```kotlin
 abstract class Source {